Cowboy Bebop: Characters

-The characters were created by Watanabe and character designed by Toshihiro Kawamoto.
+The characters were created by Watanabe and designed by Toshihiro Kawamoto.
 Watanabe envisioned each character as an extension of his own personality, or as an opposite person to himself.
 Each character, from the main cast to supporting characters, were designed to be outlaws unable to fit into society.
-Kawamoto designed the characters so they were easily distinguished from one another.
+Kawamoto designed the characters so they could be easily distinguished from one another.
 All the main cast are characterized by a deep sense of loneliness or resignation to their fate and past.
-From the perspective of Brian Camp and Julie Davis, the main characters resemble the main characters of the anime series Lupin III, if only superficially, given their more troubled pasts and more complex personalities.
+From the perspective of Brian Camp and Julie Davis, the main characters resemble the main ones of the manga and anime series Lupin III, if only superficially, given their more troubled pasts and more complex personalities.

-The show focuses on the character of Spike Spiegel (voiced by Kōichi Yamadera), an iconic space cowboy with green hair and often seen wearing a blue suit, with the overall theme of the series being Spike's past and its karmic effect on him.
-Spike was portrayed as someone who had lost his expectations for the future, having lost the woman he loved, and so was in a near-constant lethargy.
+The series's primary focus is on main protagonist Spike Spiegel (voiced by Koichi Yamadera), a space cowboy with fluffy green hair and often seen wearing a blue suit, with the overall theme of the series being Spike's past and its karmic effect on him.
+Spike is portrayed as someone who has lost his expectations for the future, having been separated from the woman he loved, and so was in a near-constant lethargy.
 Spike's artificial eye was included as Watanabe wanted his characters to have flaws.
 He was originally going to be given an eyepatch, but this decision was vetoed by producers.

-Jet (voiced by Unshō Ishizuka) is shown as someone who lost confidence in his former life and has become cynical about the state of society.
+Jet Black (voiced by Unshō Ishizuka) is shown as someone who lost confidence in his former life and has become cynical about the state of society.
 Spike and Jet were designed to be opposites, with Spike being thin and wearing smart attire, while Jet was bulky and wore more casual clothing.
 The clothing, which was dark in color, also reflected their states of mind.
-Faye Valentine, Edward Wong (voiced by Aoi Tada), and Ein joined the crew in later episodes.
-Their designs were intended to contrast against Spike.
+The rebellious hustler Faye Valentine, hacker "Radical" Edward (voiced by Aoi Tada), and "data dog" Ein join the crew in later episodes.
+Their designs were intended to contrast with Spike's.
 Faye was described by her voice actress Megumi Hayashibara as initially being an "ugly" woman, with her defining traits being her liveliness, sensuality and humanity.
 To emphasize her situation when first introduced, she was compared to Poker Alice, a famous Western figure.

 Edward and Ein were the only main characters to have real-life models.
 The former had her behavior based on the antics of Yoko Kanno as observed by Watanabe when he first met her.
 While generally portrayed as carefree and eccentric, Edward is motivated by a sense of loneliness after being abandoned by her father.
 Kawamoto initially based Ein's design on a friend's pet corgi, later getting one himself to use as a motion model.